Istanbul Food Guide

 10. Bolulu Hasan Usta Eminönü

-As one of Turkey’s most well-known dessert brands, Bolulu Hasan Usta specializes in Turkish milky puddings.
-At this famous chain dessert shop, in addition to cake, you can find every single pudding available from all across Turkey.
+Bolulu Hasan Usta is one of Turkey’s most well-known dessert brands, and its specialty is Turkish milky puddings.
+At this chain shop you can find every pudding made across Turkey, plus cake.

 11. Altan Şekerleme